Who Was Peter the Great?

 Shortcomings and Death

 Under Peter's rule, Russia became a great European nation.
 In 1721, he proclaimed Russia an empire and was accorded the title of Emperor of All Russia, Great Father of the Fatherland and "the Great."
 Although he proved to be an effective leader, Peter was also known to be cruel and tyrannical.
 The high taxes that often accompanied his various reforms led to revolts among citizens, which were immediately suppressed by the imposing ruler.
-Peter, a daunting 6 1/2 feet tall, was a handsome man who drank excessively and harbored violent tendencies.
+Peter, who stood at roughly 6 1/2 feet tall, was a handsome man who drank excessively and harbored violent tendencies.

 Peter married twice and had 11 children, many of whom died in infancy.
 The eldest son from his first marriage, Alexis, was convicted of high treason by his father and secretly executed in 1718.
 Peter the Great died on February 8, 1725, without nominating an heir.
 He is entombed in the Cathedral of Saints Peter and Paul, located in St. Petersburg.